Even with the best efforts to manage asthma well, there are sometimes situations that need urgent first aid for asthma symptoms.

 Sit the person upright and stay with them.
 Reassure them calmly.

-Treatment depends on the type of attack.
+Treatment depends on how severe the asthma attack is.

 When the person is free of wheeze, cough or breathlessness, they can return to quiet activity.

 If symptoms recur, repeat treatment and rest.
 It is important to always see a doctor after an asthma attack.